 nine worlds, london uk. beyond the binary: gender and sexuality in ya

 More and more non-traditional characters enter the YA stage.
 Characters who defy gender norms and gender binaries.
 Characters who fall somewhere along the LGBTQIA* spectrum.
 Characters who kick ass and take names.
 How does YA explore these new stories, who are the characters we should be paying attention to, and what is there still to come?

-James Dawson, Tom Pollock, Sarah Benwell, Lauren E James, Laura Lam, Marieke Nijkamp (moderator).
+Juno Dawson, Tom Pollock, Fox Benwell, Lauren E James, Laura Lam, Marieke Nijkamp (moderator).

 Making up an entirely new world can be complex, frustrating, and a lot of fun.
 Join these master worldbuilders as they discuss their worldbuilding process, the challenges they faced, and any tips they have for writers creating their own worlds.